 The Orange Peel is also located in the heart of downtown, on Biltmore Avenue.
 This live music venue has been recognized as one of the best in the nation by USA Today, GQ, Rolling Stone, and more.
 It’s housed in a historic building (which was at various times, a roller rink, an R&B nightclub, and a warehouse), and features a beautiful interior and a bar serving local beers, wine, and liquors.
 This mid-sized venue has hosted acts such as The Killers, Cyndi Lauper, Post Malone, and Ms. Lauryn Hill over the years, as well as many up-and-coming local artists.
 Catch a show at the Peel while you’re in town.

-The Grey Eagle Music Hall is Asheville’s longest-running all-ages venue, located in the River Arts District.
+The Grey Eagle Music Hall is one of the longest-running all-ages venues in Asheville, located in the River Arts District.
 The venue has a casual atmosphere and a taqueria serving up delicious traditional tacos and beer, and the intimate stage lets artists and audiences enjoy a more personal concert experience.
-Previous acts include Slick Rick, Nathaniel Ratcliff, Sharon Jones and the Dap Kings, and many more.
+Previous acts include Slick Rick, Nathaniel Ratcliff, Sharon Jones and the Dap-Kings, and many more.
 View the Grey Eagle calendar here.

 The Best of Asheville’s Festivals

 Asheville is the home of many unique festivals, especially those focusing on diverse types of art and craft.
 Book your tickets for any of the following festivals and you’ll be in for an immersive and unforgettable musical experience.